 - The statistics vary between storage engines and regardless of the storage engine, are limited to simple cardinality and rows-in-a-range.
 In other words, statistics on data distribution are limited.
 There is not much control over updating of statistics.

 - There is no built-in promotion or failover mechanism.

 - Replication is asynchronous and has many limitations and edge cases.
-For example, it is single-threaded, so a powerful slave can find it hard to replicate fast enough to keep up with a less powerful master.
+For example, it is single-threaded, so a powerful replica can find it hard to replicate fast enough to keep up with a less powerful master.